 The Sustainability priority provides the opportunity for students to develop the knowledge, skills, values and world views necessary for them to act in ways that contribute to more sustainable patterns of living.
 This priority is futures-oriented, focusing on protecting environments and creating a more ecologically and socially just world through informed action.
 Actions that support more sustainable patterns of living require consideration of environmental, social, cultural and economic systems and their interdependence.
-Representations of data are critical to decision making in sustainability issues.

-Robotics and Mechatronics A / T / M / V
+Digital Products A/M/V